keymanapp/keyboards/release/b/burushaski_girminas/README.md

 ==============

 2020 © Quwat K. Sunny
-Version 2.0.22
+Version 2.0.23

 Description
 -----------

-Burushãski Girminas is latin/Roman based keyboard developed for for Buruśo Mahraka/Maraka, a representative body of Buruśo Community from Hunza, Nagar and Yasin.
+Burushaski Girminas is latin/Roman based keyboard developed by Quwat K. Sunny using the orthography developed and approved by Buruśo Mahraka/Maraka, a representative body of Buruśo Community from Hunza, Nagar and Yasin.

 Links
 -----